Many people like to go to Disneyland in the fall (September, October, and November), especially after the kids go back to school.

 What to Pack

-In general, it's always best to pack comfortable shoes that you have worn before, avoid dangling jewelry that can get caught in things and get lost, and try to keep your bag as light as possible to help you keep from getting worn out just lugging it around.
+In general, it's always best to pack comfortable shoes that you have worn before.
+Avoid dangling jewelry that can get caught in things and get lost.
+And keep your bag as light as possible to keep from getting worn out just lugging it around.
 If you plan to go on water rides like Splash Mountain and Grizzly River Run, quick-drying clothing and a change of socks are also a good idea.

 Fall Events in Disneyland